-Reducing our environmental impact has been a big part of the business since the word go.
+Operating responsibly and reducing the environmental impact of our furniture and joinery has been at the heart of the business since the beginning.
 It’s vital for the future success of our company, our society and our planet.

-We power our machines and lights using energy from the solar panels based on Hartley Farm.
+Our team of skilled carpenters work away in workshop with machinery and lights powered by solar panels.
 Solar energy is one of the cleanest sources of energy on the planet as it does not produce any pollutants.
-While they work more efficiently in direct sunlight, solar panels don’t actually need direct sunlight to produce electricity.
-This means we’re able to harness energy all year-round.
-Installations like this one on Hartley Farm are incredibly effective.
-A similar but smaller rooftop solar panel system on a household is thought to reduce pollution by 100 tons of carbon dioxide in its lifetime.
-This includes the energy it took to manufacture the solar panels, according to The National Renewable Energy Laboratory.
+While they work more efficiently in direct sunlight, solar panels don’t actually need direct sunlight to produce electricity allowing us to harness energy all year-round.

-Worktops – We only use 100% FSC timber in our wooden worktops.
-We also use Silestone and Corian worktops, some of which contain post-consumer content including mirror, glass and porcelain, for the ultimate eco-friendly finish.
-These worktops are highly durable, long lasting and can easily be repaired and renewed—thus minimising landfill.
+Certified birch plywood is used to construct kitchen carcasses and worktops are made from 100% FSC timber as well as Silestone and Corian (some of which contain post-consumer content including mirror, glass and porcelain, for the ultimate eco-friendly finish).
+These worktops are highly durable, long lasting and can easily be repaired and renewed, minimising landfill.

-Sustainability is a top priority in all aspects of our work and we only source from businesses with a similar ethos to our own.
-That includes paint, coating, and finishes.
-Our paint is water based and is significantly lower in VOC’s than alternatives on the market.
-Likewise, the oil coating we use to protect our wood is the first and only oil in the world that doesn’t contain VOCs or water.
-It’s also completely environmentally friendly.
-We source only the finest finishes on the market, and all lights we use throughout our designs are energy efficient.
-They run on extremely low voltage, not only saving you a hefty energy bill but also the planet.
+All our paint is water-based and is significantly lower in VOC’s than alternatives on the market.
+Likewise, the next-generation oil coating we use to protect our wood is the first and only oil in the world that doesn’t contain VOCs or solvents and is completely environmentally friendly.

-As well as this we give all our sawdust to the local farmer on Hartley Farm.
-He then uses it as bedding for his herd of cows.
+As well as this, we give all our sawdust to the local farmer on Hartley Farm who uses it as bedding to keep pigs and cows comfortable and happy…